 I quickly realized this was a town-wide phenomenon.
 By 8:15, there wasn’t a parking spot to be found in a half-mile radius, and the streets were swarmed with people.

-The first sale I came upon had an entire table of books.
+After several book-less sales, the first fruitful sale I came upon had an entire table of books.
 Mostly children’s, which is among my least favorite categories, but I still came away with eight books.
 My first sale, and was already having to make a trip to my car.

 The next sale had a massive selection of documentaries on DVD.
 Nearly 100 total.
 Catch was, they were $5 each.
 I wasn’t finding any money there at that price, so I made the seller the extreme lowball offer of $100 for the entire set.
 Not only did he shoot that down (as expected), he wouldn’t budge at all on the price, even for a bulk purchase.
 I made a mental note to (maybe) come back at the end of the sale when he might be more pliable.